slap42/slap42/README.md

 - Cleanup the switch statements in Client/Server to make them easier to read
 - When starting a server, check whether the port is available.
 If it is not, use another port.
-- Allow choosing a port when joining a server
+- Allow choosing a port when starting a server
 - Point logs at an in-game console instead of stderr/stdout?
+- Better validation for hostname and port

 #### "It Works On My Machine"
 - Terrain flickering bug reported on Windows